jaychsu/react-ie8-boilerplate/README.md

 - [React](https://facebook.github.io/react/): A javascript library for building user interfaces.
 - [Redux](http://redux.js.org/): Predictable state container for JavaScript apps.
 - [Webpack](http://webpack.github.io/docs/): To bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
+- [ESLint](http://eslint.org/): The pluggable linting utility for JavaScript and JSX.
 - [Flow](https://flowtype.org/docs/getting-started.html): A static type checker for javascript.
 - [jest](https://facebook.github.io/jest/docs/api.html): A JavaScript testing framework, used by Facebook to test all JavaScript code including React applications.
 - [Babel](https://babeljs.io/): Babel is a compiler for writing next generation JavaScript.